rotundasoftware/cartero/README.md

 		...
 ```

-Since Bower dependencies are automatically resolved, when the `editPersonDialog` bundle is required by a page, the `jquery-ui` and `jquery`  bundles will also be included automatically.
-Note that also need to tell Cartero which files from each Bower package should be used, which you can do with the `whitelistedFiles` options (explained below), since often times Bower packages contain extra asset files like unit tests.
+Bower dependencies are automatically resolved, so when the `editPersonDialog` bundle is required by a page, the `jquery-ui` and `jquery`  bundles will also be included automatically.
+Note that since Bower packages generally contain extra asset files like unit tests, you also need to tell Cartero which files from each Bower package should be used with the `whitelistedFiles` options (explained below).

 ### Page specific assets